CesiumGS/3d-tiles/specification/Metadata/README.md

 * [`3DTILES_metadata`](../../extensions/3DTILES_metadata) (3D Tiles 1.0) — Assigns metadata to tilesets, tiles, or tile contents
 * [`EXT_mesh_features`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_mesh_features) (glTF 2.0) —  Assigns metadata to subcomponents ("features") of geometry or textures

 The specification does not enumerate or define the semantic meanings of metadata, and assumes that separate specifications will define semantics for their particular application or domain.
-One example is the [Cesium Metadata Semantic Reference](./Semantics/) which defines built-in semantics for 3D Tiles and glTF.
+One example is the [3D Metadata Semantic Reference](./Semantics/) which defines built-in semantics for 3D Tiles and glTF.
 Identifiers for externally-defined semantics can be stored within the 3D Metadata Specification.

 ## Concepts